-If you are using the Admin Web Interface and have permissions for configuration tasks, your dashboard will appear as shown in Figure 4, "C4000 Dashboard for Admin Web Interface," on page 12.
+If you are using the Admin Web Interface and have permissions for configuration tasks, your dashboard will be displayed as shown in Figure 4, "C4000 Dashboard for Admin Web Interface," on page 10.

 Figure 4.
 C4000 Dashboard for Admin Web Interface